Jobs

 )

-# if the files should be added to the root of the job filesystem with
+# If the files should be added to the root of the job filesystem with

-# with the same names as on the local file system, the above can be simplified to the following:
+# the same names as on the local file system, the above can be simplified to the following:

 job_4 = dr.registry.Job.create(